User-1442/Highlander/README.md

 If that works then you are now in the viewport and your mouse will be locked.
 What you need to do from there is simple.
 Click the = key on your keyboard to lock/unlock your mouse.
 When it is locked you can look around with the mouse and move with WASD.
 Now you are in the engine hooray!
-If the window panels in the engine are really small you can snap/resize them to your liking.
+If the window panels in the engine are really small you can snap/resize them to your liking. click File and then Open Project and type the exact name of the project you want to load.
+It might crash if you type it wrong.
-To load the demo file you need to go into the Highlander file and unzip the tar.xz. then, click File and then Open Project and type texture_tester exactly.
-It might crash if you type it wrong or if it is still compressed when you try to load it.
-On second thought, keeping it compressed and being able to load it would be cool!
-I'll add that soon (hopefully)!
+To Save a project, click File and then Save Project and put in the name you want your project to save to (there's currently a bug where it crashes if you try to save to the same project twice so maybe choose a unique name for now.

 Now that you have a file loaded you can modify it how you want!
 To change global lighting settings for the engine click the lighting dropdown menu and some global lighting setting will appear such as ambient light!